Skip to Contents

 TanabeTanabe AccommodationMany “No Meal” options available.

-TakaharaMinpaku AkatsukiVegan meal options possible with advance notice.
+TakaharaMinpaku AkatsukiVegan meal options possible with advance request.

-Kiri-no-Sato Takahara LodgeVegan meal options possible with advance notice.
+Kiri-no-Sato Takahara LodgeVegan meal options possible with advance request.

 Tenku-no-SatoyamaRental house with kitchen.